almondtools/stringbench/README.md

 Interpretation of the [results of 2015-12-13](benchmarkresults/result-2015-12-13.txt?raw=true)
 -------------------------------------------
 * Participating: SDK, SC, SS
+* The benchmark is yet not optimal.
+It does search all non overlapping matches in a text.
+This makes it easier for the naive search, because it can skip the search to the point after the last match.
+The other algorithms collect all matches and filter out the overlapping ones.
+Certainly this is a good reason to optimize the non-overlapping matching algorithms.
+Yet it is also a reason to optimize the benchmark that each algorithm is also tested for overlapping matches.
 * Single Pattern
   * (SDK) Simple `String.indexOf` dominates the region of small patterns with small alphabet
   * (SC) ShiftAnd performs good for small alphabet size and smaller patterns